 LET THE LYRE LEARNING REVOLUTION BEGIN!

-In these arduously hand-written arrangements, I have notated the tunes for 2 regular treble clef staves - the top stave is the melodic line to be plucked with a plectrum in the right hand, whilst the lower stave is for the finger plucked strings to provide the accompaniment to the melody.
+Throughout the book, I have notated the tunes for 2 regular treble clef staves - the top stave is the melodic line to be plucked with a plectrum in the right hand, whilst the lower stave is for the finger plucked strings to provide the accompaniment to the melody.

 Although limited to the constraints of modern musical notation, although most of the tunes appear to be written in C major as there are no sharps or flats, all the tunes are actually in the original ancient Greek Modes, finding their temperament root ( i.e. the starting note of the mode) on different degrees of the equivalent intervals a C major scale - as all the lyres I play are of different sizes with different string lengths, I treat them all as transposing instruments in C - all that matters, is that the equivalent intervals are used.